 Your Future Career as a DMS

 Diagnostic Medical Sonography is one of the fastest growing occupations in the health field.
 Your responsibilities will vary depending on the area on which you focus.
-For example, abdominal sonographers specialize in imaging a patient’s abdominal cavity and nearby organs.
-Breast sonographers specialize in imaging a patient’s breast tissues.
-Obstetric and gynecologic sonographers image the female reproductive system, often in pregnancy.
+You will participate in course work in areas such as: abdominal, vascular, echo, obstetric and gynecologic sonography.